The Last Act of Defiance: Background

+Lyrical content

+Much of the albums lyrical content focuses on assassinations of political figures, the band aging gracefully in the hardcore scene and touching upon issue of Constitutional rights in the United States.

+The albums title serves as a double meaning lead singer Lou Koller stated "It could be the last act before you achieve victory, or it could be no matter how terrible the odds, were going to keep fighting."

 Reception

 The Last Act of Defiance received positive reviews from critics.
 On Metacritic, the album holds a score of 74/100 based on 5 reviews, indicating "generally favorable reviews".

 Trey of Sputnikmusic wrote “It’s amazing to think that twenty-five years after their debut, Sick of it All could still play with such energy, aggression and conviction.
 It’s even more amazing they’ve managed to push those elements even further by trimming what little fat there was and filtering it through over two decades of experience.
 The Last Act of Defiance isn’t here to dazzle you with musicianship and diversity, it’s here to bludgeon in a way that only good hardcore can.”

 Dawn of Cryptic Rock wore “ Sick Of It All always brings their best to the album.
 The Last Act of Defiance will get fans on their feet and moving from start to finish.
 Overall, one of their strongest albums in years.”
 Chris of Punk News wrote “Last Act Of Defiance is unapologetically a Sick Of It All record in the truest form.”
 Adding “SOIA appears to have come full-circle in encompassing their vast catalog of prior works.”

+Gregory Heaney of AllMusic added "Where the band's last effort was rooted in their past, Last Act of Defiance has its feet firmly planted in the present with a message that feels both important and timely, making for a solid album that shows Sick of It All aren't just going through the motions."